thomastaylor312/uvrha-website/README.md

 - Keep new content inside the `content/` folder.
 Organize pages in subfolders to mirror the site structure.
 - Front matter (the section at the top of each file between `---` or `+++`) controls page settings such as title, date, and menu placement.
 - You can insert images by placing files in the `static/` folder and referencing them with `/images/your-file.jpg`.
+- Menu items can be added or removed by editing `config/_default/menus.toml`.
+Ask for help if you are having trouble

 Learn more from the official Hugo documentation: [Content Management in Hugo](https://gohugo.io/content-management/).